jaymcgavren/presentations/go/phillyete/2019/slides.md

 0.695384291
 ```

-## Channels

 * Finishes in half the time of the original!
 (YMMV.)
+* The channel accomplishes two things:
     * Channel reads cause `main` goroutine to block until `responseSize` goroutines send, so they have time to finish before program ends.
-* Can't tell which size belongs to which page, but you could make a channel for structs that pairs URLs with byte sizes.
+    * The channel transmits data from the `responseSize` goroutines back to the `main` goroutine.